asherpasha/Araport_GeneSlider/README.md

 # BAR Gene Slider

 This is the Gene Slider from the BAR developed for the Araport project.
 This was developed by the BAR team with help from Araport team.
+This version imports Gene Slider Bower package, that has Gene Slider Processing code.
+This code is available here: https://github.com/asherpasha/GeneSlider\_Bower\_Package.git

 ## Versions
 0.0.28 <br />